denoland/manual/getting_started/first_steps.md

 curl http://localhost:8000
 ```

-You will see a JSON response from the Deno Github page.
+You will see a JSON response from the Deno GitHub page.w2qa

 ## More examples